 Department of Modern Languages and Classics

 The Department of Modern Languages and Classics seeks to empower learners to better interact in and understand a dynamic, global environment.
 We feature an undergraduate Spanish (SP) major and a foreign languages and literature (FLL) major with concentrations in classical civilization, French, German, Greek, Italian, and Latin.
 We offer undergraduate minor concentrations in Arabic, Chinese, Classical Civilization, French, German, Greek, Italian, Japanese, Latin, Latin American, Caribbean and Latino Studies, Russian, and Spanish.
 Our courses are affiliated with the Asian studies minor, comparative and world literature minor, linguistics minor, and the medieval and early modern European studies minor.
-Our Critical Languages Center offers instruction in ASL (American Sign Language) and additional less commonly taught languages, many of which are vital for national security.
 Many of our courses are applicable to the Global Studies Certificate.

 Visit Department Website